Rapidfacture/openTec/README.md

 ![alt text](img/logo.png "RAPIDFACTURE - CNC-turned parts online")

-# openTec

-This is the public RAPIDFACTURE git Repsoitory.
+This is the public RAPIDFACTURE git Repository.
 The Code here is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and can be edited, used, or sold.
 So feel free to use it.